Bolton GP federation

 This guidance is aimed at young people and young adults and reminds everyone about how to stay safe and healthy during coronavirus.

-A new online portal aims to make it easier for care homes to have coronavirus test kits delivered.
+new online portal aims to make it easier for care homes to have coronavirus test kits delivered.

 All care home staff and residents in England are now eligible for testing, whether they have symptoms or not.
 Priority will be given to homes that look after the over 65s.